GetOcra/ocra-public-api-documentation/Transaction.md

 # Transaction API

-The Transaction API allows ORPs to sync reservation data in real time with Ocra.
+The Transaction API allows Online Reservation Partners to sync reservation data in real time with Ocra.

 Staging Endpoint : :